thijssnelleman/CostOfReproducibility/ICML/2024/reviews/PerceptAnon: Exploring the Human Perception of Image Anonymization Beyond Pseudonymization for GDPR.md

 ### Implementation
 _Given the documentation given by the authors on the method, how much time investment would it be to re-implement the method from scratch?_

-[9]
+[8]

 The authors state the implementation and dataset is available online (https://github.com/SonyResearch/gdpr_perceptanon).
 However the link gives a 404 (26-03-2025).
 The authors state a few methods they used for parts of their implementation in 5.1, in 5.2 they state the framework used.
 A very high level overview is given in figure 5.
+There are a few technical details in the appendix.

 ### Data
 _Given the data description in the documentation, how much effort take to either: Find the same dataset the authors used, or similar datasets and defend the comparability, or acquire one from scratch?_